cogdog/tru-collector/README.md

 Installing the [WP-Ratings Plugin](https://wordpress.org/plugins/wp-postratings/) enables public star (or other scale) ratings on items from the front page, archives, and single items.

+## Fix Rotated Mobile Phone Photos

+If contributors to your collection will be uploading photos directly from a smart phone, install the [iOS Image Fixer plugin](https://wordpress.org/plugins/ios-images-fixer/) to fix [problems associated with portrait mode photos that end up uploaded as sideways images](https://wordpress.org/plugins/ios-images-fixer/).

 ## Other Wordpressy Things You Might Want to Do

 I like short links, so I typically use a Custom Permalink setting (under `Settings -- Permalinks`) of `/%post_id%/'